 If you have to yell and shout in a kitchen it is a sign that either; you are not organised, you haven't invested enough time training your chefs or you haven't spent enough time researching your team!
 Either that or you're a drama queen that is probably more suited to being on some talent show.....
 X Factor all the way.....!

 Melvin Joseph Bickerton

-It's a huge no, no, been cooking all my life and been in the role many times, you lose respect immediately by doing this and shows ur unorganized and out of control, period.
+Been cooking all my life and been in the role many times, you lose respect immediately by doing this and shows you're unorganised and out of control, period.